Medical-Imaging-Computing-Organisation/Medical-Imaging-Repository/README.md

 ### Agreed Formats

 Output from CSV Extraction:
-- Array one describes every event recorded in every detector, giving the energy deposited (E) and the time at which it occurred (t) as well as uncertainities on these and the index of the detector in whih the event occurred.
-We expect many events (order hundreds of thousands).
+- N arrays where N is the number of detectors used in a given experiment.
+Each of these arrays describes every event recorded in that detector, giving the energy deposited (E) and the time at which it occurred (t) as well as uncertainities on these and the index of the detector in which the event occurred.
+Each of the N arrays has the following format:
 [[detector index, E, t, delta E, delta t], [detector index, E, t, delta E, delta t], ...]
 - Array two gives the position of each detector as (x, y, z) coordinates in the lab reference system along with uncertainties on these measurements, as well as whether the detector is intended to be a scatter or absorber.
 We expect only a few detectors (e.g. 4).
 [[detector index, x, y, z, delta x, delta y, delta z, Sc/Ab], [detector index, x, y, z, delta x, delta y, delta z, Sc/Ab], ...]